-The greatest unknown in this or any other plasma based collider is the behavior of short, high peak current bunches of positrons at high gradients where non-linear and relativistic plasma effects are dominant.
-In this regime positron and electron beams are fundamentally different, because plasma electrons are repelled by an electron beam but attracted by a positron beam.
+Understanding the behavior of short, high peak current bunches of positrons will be a major component of advanced accelerator research at SABER because of their importance for future beam-driven plasma accelerators.
+In this regime, where non-linear and relativistic plasma effects are dominant, positron and electron beams are fundamentally different, because plasma electrons are repelled by an electron beam but attracted by a positron beam.
 The plasma-positron beam interaction must be understood through experiments, and these experiments can only be performed at SABER.
-Specifically, can positron beams be accelerated at high-gradients in much the same way as electron beams have been in a self-ionized plasma, or will some specially crafted plasma structures, such as a hollow plasma fiber, be needed?
-Will the positron beam emittance be preserved?
-Experiments at SABER will not be limited to addressing these issues alone, because there are other fundamental questions shared by electron and positron beams that can be illustrated using the Plasma Afterburner as an example.
-Will the drive and the trailing bunches propagate stably through even longer plasmas than the 30 cm length demonstrated in the FFTB experiments?
-Will the erosion of the head of the drive bunch prevent its guided propagation over the pump depletion length?
-Can optimally shaped and phased drive and trailing bunches be crafted and aligned with submicron accuracy?
-Can plasma lenses capable of focusing positrons and electrons to nanometer sizes be demonstrated?
-Can the radiation losses be made tolerable and is matched beam propagation a sufficient condition to minimize both the radiation loss and the hosing instability?
-Can energy doubling of electron and positron beams using the 30 GeV drive beam be demonstrated at SABER?
+Specifically, can positron beams be accelerated at high-gradients in much the same way as electron beams have been in a self-ionized plasma, or will some specially crafted plasma structures, such as hollow plasma fibers, be needed?
+Can the positron beam emittance be preserved?
+Can energy doubling of a positron beam using a 28.5 GeV drive beam be demonstrated at SABER?

-It is clear that the SABER beam line, with both high energy electron and positron capability, will be an invaluable and unique tool to answer many of the basic science questions described above.
-The SABER facility needs to be able to deliver ultra-short, high current electron and positron beams, and the beam line downstream of the interaction point needs to be able to handle beams with a very large energy spread, e.g. energies from 0 to 80 GeV.
-The beams need to have comparable parameters to the present beam at the location of the plasma experiments in the FFTB (i.e., $\sigma_z < 30 \ \mu m$ (100 fsec), $I{peak} > 10$ kA, $\sigma{x,y} < 10 \mu m$).
+The SABER beam line, offering both high energy electron and positron beams, will be an invaluable and unique tool to answer many of the basic science questions described above.
+The SABER facility will be designed to deliver ultra-short, high current electron and positron beams, and the beam line downstream of the interaction point will be designed to handle beams that emerge from the plasma with large energy spreads.
+The beams will have parameters comparable to the electron beams that were available with the FFTB (i.e., $\sigma_z < 30 \ \mu m$ (100 fsec), $I{peak} > 10 \ kA$ , $\sigma{x,y} < 10 \ \mu m$ ).
 Furthermore, it will be important to be able to shape the current profile of the beam to give two distinct bunches.
-The first bunch containing between two-thirds to three-quarters of the charge will act as the drive bunch that will be used to excite the wakefield.
-The second bunch containing approximately one-quarter to one-tenth of the charge will trail the drive beam by 50 to 100 μm and will act as the witness bunch that will be accelerated by the wakefield.
-An imaging spectrometer capable of handling the accelerating beam is needed as is a local beam dump for the spent drive beam.
-Shielding would have to allow for the loss of a significant fraction of the beam charge.
-Easy access to the beam line as well as ample space (on the order of 5 meters) to insert the long plasma as well as the necessary beam diagnostics, such as beam position monitors, toroids, transition radiation monitors, and wire scanners, will be extremely desirable for this work.
+The first bunch, containing between two-thirds to three-quarters of the charge, will act as the drive bunch to excite the wakefield.
+The second bunch, containing approximately one-quarter to one-tenth of the charge, will trail the drive beam by 50 to 100 $\mu$ m and will be accelerated by the wakefield.
+An imaging spectrometer capable of handling the accelerated beam will be needed, along with a local beam dump for the spent drive beam.
+Easy access to the beam line and space (on the order of 5 meters) to insert the long plasma will be needed, as well as space for beam position monitors, toroids, transition radiation monitors, wire scanners, and other diagnostic devices.

-The beam-plasma interactions program has been going on in the FFTB for the past five years with fourteen runs of about one month each.
+Beam-plasma interactions have been studied in the FFTB with fourteen experimental runs of about one month each over the past five years.
 Continuing this research will require three months per year of SABER beam time for at least the next five years.